On network coding for acyclic networks with delays: Network codes for acyclic networks with delays

 \section{Network codes for acyclic networks with delays}

 Following the terminology of \cite{JSCEEJT}, an acyclic network is modeled as an acyclic graph $\cal G$ with $\cal V$ being the set of nodes and $\cal E$ the set of edges in the network.
-Let ${\cal S} \subset {\cal V}$ be the set of source nodes (generating i.i.d. information sequences) and ${\cal T} \subset {\cal V}$ be the set of sinks.
-We assume that the sources have no incoming edges in the network, while the sinks have no outgoing edges.
+The set ${\cal V}$ contains a set of source nodes $\cal S$ and a set of sink nodes $\cal T.$ We assume that the sources have no incoming edges in the network, while the sinks have no outgoing edges.
 The time unit under consideration shall imply one use of the channels in the network.
 Each source $s \in {\cal S}$ generates $h_s$ information sequences at the rate of $h_s$ $\mathbb{F}_q$ symbols per every time unit, $\mathbb{F}_q$ being the finite field with $q$ symbols.
-For each source $s \in {\cal S},$ we introduce $h_s$ imaginary edges (denoted by ${\cal E}_s$) incoming at $s,$ which carry the $h_s$ information sequences to the source $s.$ Let $h=\sum_{s\in \cal S}h_s.$
+For each source $s \in {\cal S},$ we introduce $h_s$ parallel edges (denoted by ${\cal E}_s$) incoming at $s,$ which carry the $h_s$ information sequences to the source $s.$ Let $h=\sum_{s\in \cal S}h_s.$

 Assuming an ordering on the set of information sequences available at the sources, let ${\cal I}_t$ denote an indicator function for a sink $t\in \cal T,$ defined as

 such that, ${\cal I}_t(i)=1,$ if sink $t$ demands the $i^{th}$ information sequence, and $0$ otherwise.
 Let $\cal C$ denote the collection of the functions ${\cal I}_t, \forall t \in {\cal T}.$